 The Rise and Fall of the CEA Instrument Division

 While building its reputation as a service provider, CEA’s 30-plus employees also acquired a talent for modifying software and hardware to push through analytical limitations.
 This drive to improve visibility and enhance measurements was the genesis of the CEA Instrument Division in 1987.
-Lead by CEA hardware pioneers Ron Flemming, David Reed, Robert Oldham and Bruno Schueler, CEA innovated myriad technologies, including a Rutherford Backscattering Spectrometry (RBS) end-station, Light SIMS design microscope, several versions of drift SIMS and Time-of-Flight SIMS—an innovation that earned Schuyler an R&D 100 Award in [year].
+Lead by CEA hardware pioneers Ron Flemming, David Reed, Robert Oldham and Bruno Schueler, CEA innovated myriad technologies, including a Rutherford Backscattering Spectrometry (RBS) end-station, Light SIMS design microscope, several versions of drift SIMS and Time-of-Flight SIMS—an innovation that earned Schuyler an R&D 100 Award.
 The CEA instrument division was purchased by instrument manufacturer Physical Electronics in 1994.
 Five years later, Physical Electronics was sold to a High Voltage Engineering (HVE), which was subsequently acquired by private equity firm American Capital Strategies in 2005—and The Evans Analytical Group was born.

 The Return to Analytical Services

 Under private equity ownership, The Evans Analytical Group (or “EAG” as it became known) adopted an acquisitive growth strategy.
 EAG expanded its geographic footprint and broadened its capabilities through the purchase of four laboratories.

 Shiva Technologies (Syracuse, NY & Toulouse, France, 2006)